pigoz/mplayer2/DOCS/man/en/mplayer.rst

     Override the autodetected color depth.
 Only supported by the fbdev, dga, svga, vesa video output drivers.

---border
+--border, --no-border
     Play movie with window border and decorations.
-Since this is on by default, use ``--noborder`` to disable the standard window decorations.
+Since this is on by default, use ``--no-border`` to disable the standard window decorations.

 --brightness=<-100-100>
     Adjust the brightness of the video signal (default: 0).
 Not supported by